JessKaria/project-2/README.md

 ## What I learned...

 This was my second time building something with React and my first in a paired programming situation and I loved it.
-I learned how to manipulate a react router, deliver a multi-page app, how to quickly style UI's with Bulma and how to build a custom conditional navigation bar that was completely mobile responsive.
+I learned how to manipulate a React router, deliver a multi-page app, how to quickly style UI's with Bulma and how to build a custom conditional navigation bar that was completely mobile responsive.